Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/how.md

 ![Pic of Nodes and Edges](/img/tutorial/intermediate/graph.png)

-The Walker can move from node to node but it can also jump to other nodes that are not in it's path or connected directly in the path.
+The Walker can move from node to node along edges.
+It can also be spawned directly on any node without the need for a traversal